jersou/gitlab-skip-if-tree-ok-in-past/README.md

 # gitlab-skip-if-tree-ok-in-past tools

 This project contains 3 implementation of the issue described bellow :

 * a bash implementation, that require : bash, curl, git, unzip, fx
 * a NodeJS implementation, that require : git, nodejs, unzip
-* a Go implementation, that require : nothing except the 1.8Mo binary file "skip-if-tree-ok-in-past"
+* a Go implementation, that require : nothing except the 1.8Mo binary file " skip-if-tree-ok-in-past"

 The POC describe in the issue bellow use gitlab-ci job cache to find OK trees, but the implementations of the current projet use Gitlab API:

 ### Implementation summary :

-1. Check if the script has already been completed : check /tmp/ci-skip.
+1. Check if the script has already been completed : check ci-skip file.
 If file exists, exit, else :
 2. Get the "git ls-tree" of the tree "SKIP_IF_TREE_OK_IN_PAST" of the current HEAD
 3. Get last successful jobs of the project
 4. Filter jobs : keep current job only
 5. For each job :
     1. Get the "git ls-tree" of the tree "SKIP_IF_TREE_OK_IN_PAST"
     2. Check if this "git ls-tree" equals the current HEAD "git ls-tree" ( ⇧ 2.)
-   3. If the "git ls-tree" are equals, write true in /tmp/ci-skip and exit with code 0
+    3. If the "git ls-tree" are equals, write true in ci-skip file and exit with code 0
-6. If no job found, write false in /tmp/ci-skip and exit with code > 0
+6. If no job found, write false in ci-skip file and exit with code > 0

 ### ⚠️ Warning/Requirements :

 - the variable `SKIP_IF_TREE_OK_IN_PAST` must contain the paths used by the job
 - need `API_READ_TOKEN` (personal access tokens that have `read_api` scope)
 - set `GIT_DEPTH` variable to 1000 or more
 - if the nested jobs of current uses the dependencies key with current, the dependencies files need to be in an artifact
 - CI variables changes are not detected (Trees will be considered equal despite changes in variables)

 ### Usage in .gitlab-ci.yml file :